zveric/Enviromental-Science-Notes/Anthropogenic Climate Change.md

-- Anthropogenic climate change is the result of an exess of greenhouse gasses within the atmosphere
+- Anthropogenic climate change is the result of an exess of greenhouse gasses within the atmosphere. [[The Greenhouse Effect]] that these gasses cause is exasabated by the exess of gasses.
+- This causes the earth to heat up as the natural equalibrium is disrupted.
+-